mist64/c64ref/kernal/kernal_dh.md

 Common Exit for Close Logical File Routines

-F2F1 /F3Bl-F30E/F3CE
+# F2F1/F3Bl-F30E/F3CE

-Called by: Falls through after JSR to Close Logical File for Serial Device at F2EE/FEAE, BEQ at F29F/F358 and F2A3/F35C in Deter- mine Device to Close, BEQ at in F2CC/F391 Close Logical File for Tape, BNE at F2E4/F3A4 in Close Logical File for Tape ,
+**Called by**: Falls through after JSR to Close Logical File for Serial Device at F2EE/FEAE, BEQ at F29F/F358 and F2A3/F35C in Deter- mine Device to Close, BEQ at in F2CC/F391 Close Logical File for Tape, BNE at F2E4/F3A4 in Close Logical File for Tape ,